vitalab/vitalab.github.io/article/_posts/2020-11-20-FaderNetworks.md

 # Remarks
-- In theory, Fader networks should be able to handle continuous data attributes by switching the target of the adversarial component, and adapting it's loss from cross-entropy to some kind of regression loss (e.g. MAE, MSE, etc.).
+- In theory, Fader networks should be able to handle continuous data attributes by switching the target of the adversarial component, and adapting its loss from cross-entropy to some kind of regression loss (e.g. MAE, MSE, etc.).
 However, in practice, the method is known to perform poorly on non-categorical data attribute[^1].

 - In practice, the addition of an adversarial network makes the training much less stable, as could be expected.
-Thus, the author describe (common) implementation details that they required for their method to work, e.g. dropout, discriminator cost scheduling, etc.
+Thus, the authors describe (common) implementation details that they required for their method to work, e.g. dropout, discriminator cost scheduling, etc.